ArpanDam/GNN-influence-maximisation/README.md

 Run : python importent_score.py to generate files stroing importance score of each nodes.

+Run : python PNA.py to find the node embeddings.

 A toy graph Graph1 is provided which is fully anonymized, The toy graph is in the form of dictionary and store in pickle file.